Friday School

 all corners of this world have been explored;

-if there was truth in their obscure religions,
+if there were truth in their obscure religions,

 we would have found the garden and the sword.